KDE/homerun/OVERVIEW.md

 navigation.
 In this case each new level of navigation is created as a new page.

 The Page item handles the content of a page.
-It mainly contains a ListView whose items are SourceItem, there is one SourceItem per Source.
+It mainly contains a ListView whose items are made of a Column containing SourceItem and source views.

-A SourceItem is a thin decoration around one or more ResultsView.
-Unless user is configuring Homerun, SourceItem does not have any UI, it just shows the ResultsViews of its source.
+SourceItem is the thin box which appears in configuration mode and allows editing, reordering and removing a source.

-The model of a source usually directly provide the data to display, in w hich case the SourceItem contains only one ResultsView.
-Source model may a lso provide sub-models, in which case the SourceItem will contain one ResultsView per sub-model.
+The model of a source usually directly provides the data to display, in which case the ListView delegate contains only one ResultsView.
+Source model may also provide sub-models, in which case the delegate will a Column which contains one ResultsView per sub-model.

 A ResultsView is made of a grid view which contains one or more Result items.
 Each Result displays one element of the ResultsView model.